makhlaghi/tifaa/README.md

 the tiles are usually very large and downloading them can take considerable time.
 If you are working a lot on a specific survey you will need to have the tiles any way.

+`tifaa` will write a corrected WCS header information to the cropped images so the pixels in a cropped and stitched images have exactly the same celestial coordinates as they would in the larger survey images.

+As an option (`-w)`, `tifaa` can also multiply the weight images and the science images in a survey so that the resulting image (especially in HST surveys) will be in units of counts and not counts/second.

 ----------------------------------------
 Prerequisites